 - Menstrual discs are disposable.

-- A disc sits just past the vaginal canal and can’t be felt at all once in place.
+- A disc sits just past the vaginal canal in the fornix and can’t be felt at all once in place.
 Plugging the vaginal canal causes distention in the vagina which can lead to cramping and general discomfort.
 A disc molds nicely to the inside of your body, warms to your bodies temperature and can’t be felt once in place!

 READ MORE: WHY TAMPONS ARE SO BAD FOR YOU